satadrubasu/aws-play/route53/Readme.md

 |www.abc.com|A|Geolocation-(SC)|USA-SC|web2-east.abc.com|
 |www.abc.com|A|Geolocation-(default)|default|web1-west.abc.com|

- * Latency policy works almost similarly, where the latency is calculated to the aws region.
+ * Latency policy works almost similarly, where the latency is calculated to the aws region that hosts the servers and returns the record details where latency is the least.

+### 4. Route53 [ Policy - Failover ]
+ - Conigure health checks and choose which is primary and secondary.

 ### 4. Route53 [ Policy - Geoproximity ]
  - Configurable with diagram